marcellocirelli/Logisim-macOS/README.md

 **Installation**

 1a.
-Download and run the.pkg installer from the Releases page.
+Download and run the .pkg installer from the Releases page.
 -or-
 1b.
-Download and place the Logisim.app in your Applications folder.
+Download and extract the .zip release and place the Logisim.app in your Applications folder.
 2. Run as any other macOS application

 Note: You may need to allow the app to run in System Settings → Privacy & Security → Open Anyway if macOS recognizes it as being from an unverified developer.